9 Tips for Working As A Nurse While Pregnant

 How compression socks help prevent varicose veins

-Compression socks and stockings help pregnant nurses by preventing varicose veins due to standing for long periods of time.
+Compression socks and stockings may help pregnant nurses minimize or prevent varicose veins due to standing for long periods of time.

 During pregnancy, a mother’s blood volume increases by almost 50%!
-That’s a lot of extra fluid to be circulating through your body when you are on your feet for 12 hour shifts.
-This is also why many pregnant women develop varicose veins during pregnancy.
-If you are a pregnant nurse and haven’t invested in compression socks yet, its time to get a couple of pairs ASAP.
+That’s a lot of extra fluid to be circulating through your body when you are on your feet for 12-hour shifts.
+This is also why many pregnant women develop varicose veins during pregnancy. if you are a pregnant nurse and haven’t invested in compression socks yet, it’s time to get a couple of pairs ASAP.

-Compression stockings are often overlooked as a proactive way to prevent some of the chronic issues that come from working in a profession where you are on your feet for such long hours.
-Pregnant women especially benefit from wearing compression stockings or socks during a 12 hour shift for a few reasons:
+Compression socks are often overlooked as a proactive way to prevent some of the chronic issues that come from working in a profession where you are on your feet for such long hours.
+Pregnant women may benefit from wearing compression stockings or socks during a 12-hour shift for a few reasons:

 • Prevention of varicose veins